Swi005/Chessbot3/README.md

 * Multiplayer over LAN or Internett
 * ..And more!

-This is a work in progress.
+This is very much a work in progress project.